NitheshYetikuri/NitheshYetikuri/README.md

-- 👋 Hi, I’m @NitheshYetikuri
+- 👋 Hi, I’m Nithesh Yetikuri
 - 👀 I’m interested in Generative AI
 - 🌱 I’m currently learning about advanced AI models and their applications
-- 💞️ I’m looking to collaborate on AI and machine learning projects
+- 🤝 I’m looking to collaborate on AI and machine learning projects
 - 📫 How to reach me: yetikurinithesh@gmail.com
-- 😄 Pronouns: He/Him
 - ⚡ Notable Mention: I'm a certified cloud practitioner and a software employee at Cognizant

 **Projects**